The Top 8 Activities In Chester 2021

-The menu is full of inventive takes on all the diner classics such as Mac and Cheese, loaded fries, milkshakes and cheesecake and has proven to be so popular, it’s won such awards as “Best Vegan Restaurant in the UK” and regularly makes the top of lists for Manchester’s best eateries.
+The menu is full of inventive takes on all the diner classics such as Mac and Cheese.
+Loaded fries, milkshakes and cheesecake.
+It has proven to be so popular.
+It’s won such awards as “Best Vegan Restaurant in the UK” and regularly makes the top of lists for Manchester’s best eateries.

-Located in the famous Northern Quarter of the city, V-Rev is the perfect spot for some creative and cruelty-free comfort food, even better still, if you’re on a city break, you can even get it delivered to your holiday home!
+Located in the famous Northern Quarter of the city.
+V-Rev is the perfect spot for some creative and cruelty-free comfort food.
+Better still, if you’re on a city break, you can even get it delivered to your holiday home!

 If you’re looking for something a little different to do while in the city, we can’t recommend Whistle Punks enough!

 There’s just something strangely satisfying with throwing an axe into a target, especially with a group of friends.

 Your visit includes a tutorial, throwing time and then a tournament to work out who’s the axe throwing champion of your group, the venue also stocks craft beers and ciders to wet your whistle between throws.

 Axe throwing is growing in popularity across the country and is a hobby of Aquaman himself, Jason Momoa and if Aquaman thinks it’s cool, who are we to argue!